-- Driveways and crossovers may not be constructed of plain grey concrete, gravel or asphalt. - Driveways and footpath crossovers shall be constructed prior to occupancy and shall be coloured to complement the dwelling.. - All crossovers in verges that contain trees installed or retained by LWP shall be constructed so that the trees are not damaged or removed unless approved by The City of Swan. - A 90mm diameter stormwater pipe must be provided under the driveway to allow for future irrigation installation by LWP.
+- Driveways and crossovers may not be constructed of gravel, asphalt or grey concrete. - Driveways and footpath crossovers shall be constructed prior to occupancy and shall be coloured to complement the dwelling.
+Crossovers must be constructed from the same material as the driveway. - All crossovers in verges that contain trees installed or retained by LWP shall be constructed so that the trees are not damaged or removed unless approved by The City of Swan. - A 90mm diameter stormwater pipe must be provided under the driveway to allow for future irrigation installation by LWP.